1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Test with Different Textures

 Try thin liquids (water, juice).
-Move to thicker liquids (smoothies, soups).
-Eat soft solids, then tougher ones.
+Transit to less liquid substance (smoothies, soups).
+Swallow soft stuff then harder stuff.

 4. Check Your Voice